Eyeglass Collections & Recycling

 How are eyeglasses collected?

 The collection of eyeglasses is simple.
-Donation boxes are available from the LIF to place in local stores or use at a Club & community function.
+Free Donation/Collection boxes are available from the LIF to place in local stores or use at a Club & community function.
 When the boxes are full they are picked up by local Lions/Lioness members and dropped off at collection depots.
 The public can also support this program by donating used eyeglasses to your local Lions/Lioness Club.

 What can be donated?